HACC2018/POT-Pieces-of-Trash/server/README.md

 ## python environment
 I am using `python 3.6.6`, anything above `python 3` should work.
 I am using [`virtualenv`](https://virtualenv.pypa.io/en/stable/installation/) to set up the libraries for python.

 To install all the dependencies:
 1. `cd server`
 2. `virtualenv -p python3 venv`
 3. `source venv/bin/activate`
+4. The image processing currently requires pytorch.
+If you are using anaconda then `conda install pytorch -c pytorch`.
+Otherwise the pip command is OS dependant.
+Sorry!
-4. `pip install -r requirements.txt`
+5. `pip install -r requirements.txt`
-5. `python index.py` to start the server.
+6. `python index.py` to start the server.

 ## database